gmlang/masterr/_posts/r/2014-09-09-how-to-make-faceted-ordered-bar-charts-in-r.md

 ads: true

 ---
-Previously, I showed [two examples](http://gmlang.com/r/how-to-work-with-factors-in-r/) of how to make ordered bar charts using ggplot2.
+Previously, I showed [how to make ordered bar charts using ggplot2](http://masterr.org/r/how-to-work-with-factors-in-r/).
 Sometimes, you want to create multiple facets and put on each facet an ordered bar chart.
 Here's how you can do that using ggplot2.

 {% highlight r %}
 suppressMessages({library(ggplot2)})